tobiasmcnulty/amzscraper/README.rst

 Amazon Order Scraper
 ====================

-This is a simple Python script to scrape all your Amazon orders and create handy PDFs for receipt/tax purposes.
+This is a simple script using the Python ``mechanize`` library to scrape all your Amazon orders and create handy PDFs for receipt/tax purposes.

 To use::